Skip to content

 Information for parents and carers about how they can help and support their young person while they choose a university course.

-A student smiling at the camera
+A student looking directly at the camera with their hand on their chin

 Choosing what and where to study is a huge decision for your young person.